Mother-Daughter Communication: Practical Tips for Improvements

-The first step in healing any mother-daughter relationship is understanding where things went wrong.
-For many women, there's often a pivotal moment or series of events that damaged the relationship.
-This could be:
+The first step in healing your mother-daughter relationship is understanding where things went wrong.
+For many women, there's often a pivotal moment or series of events that damaged the relationship, which can result in the mother wound and lead to communication issues.

 • A significant conflict or betrayal